-I regard Mexican and Italian food as two of the easiest cuisines for a beginner cook to learn.
+I regard Mexican and Italian food as two of the easiest cuisines for beginning cooks.
 But if I had to pick one, I’d recommend learning to cook Mexican food first.
 Mexican food usually takes less time to make than Italian food, especially if you’ve got a pressure cooker and use store-bought corn or wheat tortillas.
-Additionally, Mexican food puts a greater emphasis on beans than any other cuisine, and beans are an important protein source for vegans.
+Additionally, Mexican food puts a greater emphasis on beans than any other cuisine.
+Beans are remarkably nutritious and an important protein source for vegans.

 But don’t let my comparison to Mexican food discourage you from delving into Italian cooking.
 Few cuisines offer so many enticing vegan possibilities.
 If you’re primarily looking for dining advice for ordering food at Italian restaurants, you can skip ahead to that section.
-But you may also find the following material on Italian cooking of interest, as it will acquaint you with many classic dishes.
+But you may still want to read the following material on Italian cooking, as it will acquaint you with many classic dishes.

 Cooking Vegan Italian Meals at Home

 Italian cooking is so popular that most general-interest vegan cookbooks include at least a few classic Italian recipes.
 But if you love this cuisine and want to thoroughly explore it, you should pick up a vegan cookbook devoted to Italian cooking.
-There are a few excellent ones:
+There are several excellent ones: